learning-toolbox/viridi/packages/viridi/README.md

 Getting familiar with Vite will be important, but it should be pretty easy to get up and running!
 We highly recommend reading through the [ViteJS documentation](https://vitejs.dev/guide/).

+Check out our [demo](https://viridi-vite-demo.netlify.app) (WIP) to see what you can do with Viridi.

 ## Installation

+We require that you use NodeJS >= 12.

 With Yarn